 By Naoyuki Yoshino, Farhad Taghizadeh-Hesary, Phadet Charoensivakorn and Baburam Niraula.
 Posted July 31, 2015

 Small and medium-sized enterprises (SMEs) play a significant role in the Thai economy.
 In 2012 there were 2.7 million SMEs in Thailand (see Figure 1) comprising 98.5% of total enterprises.
 In the same year, SMEs accounted for 37.0% of gross domestic product (GDP) and 80.4% of the workforce.
 Thai SMEs also contributed to 28.8% of total exports and 31.9% of total imports by value in 2012.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

 - Social development and protection